tituschewxj/psa-code-sprint/readme.md

 - GRU captures short and long term trends to make predictions.
 - Large sets of historical data are used to train a GRU model to forecast the demand port resources based on selected disruptions

+###  Future Plans

+- Enhance the reliability of the model via providing more data sets and refining the mathematical model that structures the simulation
+- Introduce more agents and expand the network of connections to be more inclusive of other port elements involved in PSA’s operations, thus leading  more realistic port simulations

 ---
 ### Set up environment